itiligent/NAS-Builder/README.md

 # NAS-Builder
-Build a Linux & Samba NAS with Rclone sync to cloud storage
+## Build a Linux & Samba NAS with Rclone sync to cloud storage

-Optionally: Present this NASS as a local disk for applications which do not support NAS.
-(Includes instructions for either configuring KVM hypervisor/virtio-fs, Wine or Docker options.)
+### Optionally: Present NAS as a local disk for applications which do not support NAS.

+Various cloud storage clients or cloud backup utilities are limited to only allow local disk access.
+Passing NAS storage through to either a hypervisor with virtio-fs, Wine or a Docker application, these application limitations can be circumvented.